aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/manage-placeholder/_index.md

 4. Typecast the placeholder shape to an [`AutoShape`](https://reference.aspose.com/slides/nodejs-java/aspose.slides/AutoShape) and change the text using the [`TextFrame`](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrame) associated with the [`AutoShape`](https://reference.aspose.com/slides/nodejs-java/aspose.slides/AutoShape).
 5. Save the modified presentation.

-This Javascript code shows how to change the text in a placeholder:
+This JavaScript code shows how to change the text in a placeholder:

 ```javascript
 // Instantiates a Presentation class